TACC/coe-332-sp23/docs/unit04/intro_to_apis.rst

   Return the list f repositories as a Python list of strings, where each string contains the repository ``full_name`` attribute.

-**Design Principles.** We will use the concept of web APIs in a critical way for developing portable software; as web APIs are accessible to any software running in an environment with a stable internet connection, we can build software components distributed across different computers (and even the entire internet) that work together.
+**Design Principles.** We will use the concept of web APIs in a critical way for developing portable software.
+As web APIs are accessible to any software running in an environment with a stable internet connection, we can build software components distributed across different computers (and even the entire internet) that work together.
 The precise locations of the software components won't matter and, when combined with other techniques, we will be able